 Each year, the sheep center draws thousands of school children and other visitors.
 Lambing tours will start on March 8 and run through the April 6.
 The public can view the ewes and lambs from 9 a.m. to 2 p.m. weekdays and weekends.

 Small groups may go on self-guided tours.
-Groups of more than 12 should first arrange appointments by sending an e-mail to firstname.lastname@example.org An out-of-office reply will be returned with further instructions.
-For additional questions call Tom Nichols at 541-737-2903.
+Groups of more than 12 visitors should first arrange an appointment by sending an e-mail to Lambing.Barn@oregonstate.edu an out-of-office reply will be returned to you with further instructions.
+For additional questions call Nichols at 541-737-2903.

 People interested in purchasing orphan or "bummer" lambs should call 541-737-2903 and leave a message.